Jedone/hello-world/README.md

 Hi Geek-OS-Contributers

-This is code for a new operating system called Geek-OS which should rival Linux. :-) Geek-OS is a not-shut source project.
+This is code for a new operating system called Geek-OS which should rival Linux. :-) Geek-OS is an open source project.